How To Develop Self-Identity

 Make Your Friendships a Priority

-Making your friendships a priority is extremely important in any relationship.
+Making your friendships a priority is extremely important in any relationship and an excellent way to develop self-identity.
 You need your gal pals or dudes who have completely different and often similar walks of life to challenge you, encourage you, comfort you, and keep you on your toes.

 While your partner might be your best friend, don’t forget about your besties.
 They need you as much as you need them in order to grow as an individual and even flourish in your partnership.
 A good friend can offer support, accountability, and help you know yourself (or at the very least, remind you who you are when you need it the most).